-At least 7 hospitalized after lightning strike on New Jersey beach
+New Jersey lifeguard killed, 7 others injured in lightning strike at Seaside Park

 It happened in the area of 21st Avenue Beach in South Seaside Park.

-According to the Ocean County Sheriff's Office seven people, including a lifeguard, were hospitalized after being struck by lightning.
+A line of storms moved through South Jersey on Monday evening, bringing frequent lightning, heavy downpours and gusty winds.

+"The lifeguards screamed 'RUN!' and everybody screamed, running off the beach, said Jackie Verderosa.

+Running for their lives, beachgoers left their belongings behind.
+Then, lifeguards realized one of their own was down in the sand.

 All the victims were taken to Community Medical Center in Toms River.